theripper93/Levels/README.md

 **How to use:**

 * Tiles: You can set the elevation range of a tile through the overhead tile config, set it as a range like 5,15 for example.
-The tile must be Overehead and must have a Better Roofs mode enabled (set occlusion to Fade for best results)
+The tile must be Overehead and must have a Better Roofs mode other than "None" enabled (set occlusion to Fade for best results)

 * Drawings: to create a hole (for example a balcony) create a POLYGON or RECTANGLE, then in the text field input "levelsHole|0,20" (no qoutes) 0,20 in this example is the range of the hole.